intika/Librefox/README.md

 Cookies Settings :
 ------------------
-Using different web services without cookies is impossible and cookies settings in a browser are very important when it come to privacy, in Librefox the settings are locked to avoid unwanted changes in such important setting, but they can be easily changed in `mozilla.cfg` under `User Settings : Cookies settings`
+Using different web services without cookies is impossible and cookie settings in a browser are very important when it come to privacy, in Librefox the settings are locked to avoid unwanted changes in such an important setting, but they can be easily changed in `mozilla.cfg` under `User Settings : Cookies settings`.

 Tracking Protection :
 ---------------------
-Firefox now integrate a tracking protection feature (based on disconnect.me) it's a light list content blocking, listing can not be edited, this feature is disabled in Librefox. it's recommended to use ublock instead.
+Firefox now integrates a tracking protection feature (based on disconnect.me) it's a small content blocking list, the listing can not be edited, this feature is disabled in Librefox.
+It's recommended to use uBlock Origin instead.
 This feature is disabled :

-- Until it evolve and integrate at least list editing
+- Until it evolves and integrates at least list editing.
-- Because double filtering (this + ublock) is not suitable for performances.
+- Because double filtering (this + ublock) is not suitable for performance.

-You can however easily enable this feature in `mozilla.cfg` under `User Settings : Track Protection` (just comment active lines with `//` or remove the section).
+You can however easily enable this feature in `mozilla.cfg` under `User Settings : Track Protection` (just comment active lines with `//` or remove the entire section).

 Comparing Changes And Updates :
 -------------------------------
-If you want to compare changes over updates or if you already have a `user.js`/`mozilla.cfg`/`policies.json`. consider using [Compare-UserJS](https://github.com/claustromaniac/Compare-UserJS), an amazing tool to compare user.js files and output the diffs in detailed breakdown, developed by gHack's very own resident cat, [claustromaniac](https://github.com/claustromaniac) :cat:
+If you want to compare changes over updates or if you already have a `user.js`/`mozilla.cfg`/`policies.json`. consider using [Compare-UserJS](https://github.com/claustromaniac/Compare-UserJS), it's an amazing tool to compare user.js files and output the diffs in detailed breakdown, developed by gHack's very own resident cat, [claustromaniac](https://github.com/claustromaniac) :cat:

-Usage : If not on windows install [PowerShell](https://github.com/PowerShell/PowerShell) then for example `pwsh Compare-UserJS.ps1 mozilla.cfg user.js` (Warning that PowerShell connect to MS sometimes)
+Usage : If not on windows install [PowerShell](https://github.com/PowerShell/PowerShell) then (for example) `pwsh Compare-UserJS.ps1 mozilla.cfg user.js` (Warning that PowerShell connects to Microsoft sometimes)

 Documentation :
 ---------------

-**Local-settings.js** : Defaulting firefox settings
+**Local-settings.js** : Defaulting Firefox settings

-**Mozilla.cfg** : Locking firefox settings for security, privacy & prevent settings changes
+**Mozilla.cfg** : Locking Firefox settings for security, privacy & prevent setting changes

-**Policies.json** : The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems (the settings availables with `policies.json` are limited right now because this is a new feature of firefox)
+**Policies.json** : The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems (the settings availables with `policies.json` are limited right now because this is a new feature of Firefox)

-**Bench diff** : Impact on the performances of firefox can be a gain or a loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss
+**Bench diff** : Impact on the performance of firefox can be a gain or a loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss

-**lockPref** : Locked preference can not be changed on firefox, nor by extensions, can only be changed here
+**lockPref** : Locked preference can not be changed on Firefox, nor by extensions, they can only be changed here.

 **Section** : Description of the settings section separated by ">>>..."

-**Defaulting VS Enforcing** : Default settings value are changed in `local-settings.js` and enforced settings are changed in `mozilla.cfg`, defaulted setting can be changed by the user in the browser while enforced settings are locked and can not be changed within the browser.
+**Defaulting VS Enforcing** : Default settings value are changed in `local-settings.js` and enforced settings are changed in `mozilla.cfg`, defaulted settings can be changed by the user in the browser while enforced settings are locked and can not be changed within the browser.

 Librefox Dark Theme :
 ---------------------
-Librefox provide a classic dark theme extension ([Librefox Dark Theme](https://addons.mozilla.org/en-US/firefox/addon/librefox-dark-theme/)) but also a purified version of ShadowFox available under [dark-theme directory](https://github.com/intika/Librefox-Firefox/tree/master/dark-theme) to install it just copy the directory chrome to your firefox profile directory and reboot firefox, this will expand the dark theme to internal pages like settings pages.
+Librefox provides a classic dark theme extension ([Librefox Dark Theme](https://addons.mozilla.org/en-US/firefox/addon/librefox-dark-theme/)) but also a purified version of ShadowFox available under [dark-theme directory](https://github.com/intika/Librefox-Firefox/tree/master/dark-theme) to install it just copy the directory chrome to your Firefox profile directory and then reboot firefox, this will expand the dark theme to internal pages like settings pages.

 Tuning Librefox :
 ------------------

 **Restart Button :**

 One simple solution is to bookmark `about:restartrequired` or `about:profiles` ... when restart is needed open that page and click "normal restart".
-You can even go further and add the bookmarks links to your icons bar and rename the link to an emty text (you will then have a direct icon to `about:profiles` and a 2 clicks reboot)
+You can even go further and add the bookmarks links to your icons bar and rename the link to an empty text (you will then have a direct icon to `about:profiles` and a 2 clicks reboot)

 ![capture](https://user-images.githubusercontent.com/6892180/48963055-bd914000-ef82-11e8-8ea4-a58e56f5c4a4.png)
 ...